theAstroCoder-01/Twelve_Java_Exercises/README.md

 8. Student Grades:
   - Write a program that stores students' names and their grades in a TreeMap<String, Integer>.
 Add amethod to display all students and their grades in alphabetical order.

+THREAD

+9. Multi-threaded Sum Calculation:
+  - Create a program that divides an array of integers into two parts and uses and uses two threads to calculate the sum of each part.
+Then, combine the results in the main thread.

+10. Thread Syncronization:
+  - Write a program with a shared counter variable.
+Create two threads: one increments the counter, and the other decrements it.
+Use synchronization to prevent race conditions.